 We were absolutely enamored by the layout of this museum, taking us through the entire evolution of diving from open bottom helmets to today’s popular SCUBA and everything in between.

 I especially loved the display featuring the history of underwater photography and the chance to see the evolution of cameras, hard to believe how far we’ve come from Ikelite housings the size of briefcases to a GoPro.

-Entrance into the History of Diving Museum costs $12USD for adult, $6USD for children 6-11 and free for children under 5.
-The museum hours are 10am to 5pm every day of the week.
+Entrance into the History of Diving Museum costs $12USD for adults, $6USD for children 6-11 and free for children under 5.
+The museum hours are 10 AM to 5 PM every day of the week.

 Places to eat in Islamorada

-Marker 88 – sticking to the theme of a classic Florida Keys sunset, the Marker 88 is located on a pier facing the Gulf, complete with a white sand beach, music and Caribbean vibe, it is THE place to watch the sunset in Islamorada.
+Sticking to the theme of a classic Florida Keys sunset, the Marker 88 is located on a pier facing the Gulf, complete with a white sand beach, music, and Caribbean vibe, it is THE place to watch the sunset in Islamorada.

 Places to stay in Islamorada

 What the park lacks in green vegetation it makes up for in endless expanses of white sand beaches.
-It also gives you access to hike up on to one of the original bridges that was constructed from Miami to Key West.
+It also gives you access to hiking up on to one of the original bridges that were constructed from Miami to Key West.

 Places to eat in Marathon

 Located inside the Tranquility Bay Resort, this café offers an intimate and cozy setting with a wide array of food options.